dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

        end,
        [rel IN relationships(path) | properties(rel)] AS all_relationship_attributes
 ```
-All of the above eventually yields a reduced graph that can be used for the GNN Training and Testing.
+All of the above combined eventually yielded a reduced graph that can be used for the GNN Training and Testing.

 ## 3. Graph Neural Networks
-For comprehensive Analysis, multiple NNs have been implemented and tested.
+For comprehensive Analysis, multiple GNNs have been implemented and tested.
 More specifically, the following:
 - GATe (Graph Attention Network with edge features) / GAT
 - GINe (Graph Isomorphism Network with edge features)
 - PNA (Principal Neighbourhood Aggregation)